thepixelage/craft-productlabels/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 4.0.0 or later and Craft Commerce 4.0.0 or later.

 ## Installation